-A Grade Point Average (GPA) is a score calculated by multiplying "total number of credits by grade point(A+, A, B etc.)" and "corresponding grade point (4 for A+, 3 for A etc.)", then totaling the obtained figures for the all grades and dividing the result by "total number of registered credits".
+A Grade Point Average (GPA) is a score calculated by multiplying "number of credits" and "corresponding grade point (4 for A+, 3 for A etc.)", then totaling the obtained figures for the all grades and dividing the result by "total number of registered credits".

-The total number of registered credits includes credits earned for failing grades.
+The total number of registered credits includes credits for failing grades.